 The Company has various contracts to obtain basic, digital and premium video programming from program suppliers whose compensation is typically based on a flat fee per customer.
 The cost of the right to exhibit network programming under such arrangements is recorded in operating expenses in the month the programming is available for exhibition.
 Programming costs are paid each month based on calculations performed by the Company and are subject to periodic audits performed by the programmers.
 Certain programming contracts contain incentives to be paid by the programmers.
 The Company receives these payments and recognizes the incentives on a straight-line basis over the life of the programming agreement as a reduction of programming expense.
 This offset to programming expense was \$2 million, \$24 million, \$33 million, and \$25 million for the one month ended December 31, 2009, eleven months ended November 30, 2009 and years ended December 31, 2008, and 2007, respectively.
-As of December 31, 2009, and 2008, the deferred amounts of such economic consideration, included in other long-term liabilities, were \$3 6 million and \$61 million, \$1.6 billion, \$1.6 billion, and \$1.6 billion for the one month ended December 31, 2009, eleven months ended November 30, 2009 and 2007, respectively.
+As of December 31, 2009 and 2008, the deferred amounts of such economic consideration, included in other long-term liabilities, were \$3 6 million and \$61 million, respectively.
+Programming costs included in the accompanying statements of operations were \$146 million, \$1.6 billion, \$1.6 billion, and \$1.6 billion for the one month ended December 31, 2009, eleven months ended November 30, 2009 and years ended December 31, 2008, and 2007, respectively.